-The long term goal of the City Data for India Initiative is to contribute to improved infrastructure services, inclusive prosperity and quality of life for millions of Indian urban citizens.
-It will empower city leaders, decision-makers and citizens from cities in India to make data-informed decisions to improve city planning, infrastructure investment and operational performance management using ISO standardized, comparable city data.
+The Tata Trusts and the World Council on City Data (WCCD) have established a major partnership to deliver the City Data for India Initiative.
+The goal of the City Data for India Initiative is to contribute to improved infrastructure services, inclusive prosperity and quality of life for millions of Indian urban citizens.
+The Initiative empowers city leaders, decision-makers and citizens from major cities in India to make data-informed decisions to improve city planning, infrastructure investment and operational performance management using internationally standardized and comparable open city data.

 Successful Pilot Phase

 A pilot phase of the City Data for India Initiative was launched in 2016 with three cities – Pune, Surat and Jamshedpur – the first Indian cities to achieve WCCD ISO 37120 Certification.
 The pilot phase demonstrated the availability of ISO 37120 data for Indian cities, as well as the valuable opportunity for independently-verified and globally-comparable WCCD ISO 37120 data to drive city-to-city learning and solution sharing within India and with peer cities internationally.